kristenvaccaro/human-ai/assignments.md

 #### Homework #8
 Due Friday November 19, 5PM

-Last homework!
-You will design systems to use AI generated content.
+Last homework!🎉 You will design systems to use AI generated content.
 Will be released Friday November 12.

 [Materials](https://github.com/kristenvaccaro/CSE190-HW8)